Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Dark states and resonances

 We now explain the resonances in the recurrence time.
-Apart from the dark states that are directly derived from the Hamiltonian's eigenstates ($|D \rangle$), we introduce another category of dark state, which is associated with the sampling time $\tau$ and leads to the resonances in $\overline{n}$, for examples in Fig. \ref{fig1}.
+Apart from the dark states that are directly derived from the Hamiltonian's eigenstates ($|D \rangle$), we introduce another category of dark state, which is associated with the sampling time $\tau$ and leads to the resonances in $\overline{n}$, for example, in Fig. \ref{figsub1} and Fig. 2 in the main text.
 In the central spin model, the interrelation between the eigenstates with energy $E$ and $-E$ [see Eq.(\ref{eq:Bright})] allows for the construction of the additional dark states.
-The condition $D^{\uparrow} (\alpha_1 |E_1\rangle + \alpha_2 |E_2\rangle) = 0$ in the Letter leads to
+The condition $D^{\uparrow} (\alpha_1 |E_1\rangle + \alpha_2 |E_2\rangle) = 0$ in the main text leads to